1994 Atlantic hurricane season: Tropical Storm Ernesto

 A tropical wave exited Africa on September 18 with an area of organized deep convection.
 The wave was in a series of strong waves that exited Africa later than the climatological peak of the season.
-Dvorak classifications began on September 21, and later that day the system developed into Tropical Depression Seven about 500 mi southwest of Cape Verde.
+Dvorak classifications began on September 21, and later that day the system developed into Tropical Depression Seven about 500 mi southwest of Cabo Verde.
 Wind shear was marginally favorable for development, and the depression intensified into Tropical Storm Ernesto on September 22.
-The next morning, the storm attained its peak intensity, with winds of 60 mph and a minimum atmospheric pressure of 997 mbar (hPa; 29.53 inHg).
+The next morning, the storm attained its peak intensity, with winds of 60 mph (95 km/h) and a minimum atmospheric pressure of 997 mbar.

 After peaking, Ernesto entered an area of increasing wind shear and stronger upper-tropospheric flow, resulting in a steady weakening trend.
 After most of the convection diminished over the center, the storm weakened to a tropical depression on September 24.
 Subsequently, it decelerated and turned to a west-northwest drift.
-The last public advisory was issued on Tropical Depression Ernesto at 2100 UTC September 25, although it did not dissipate until early the next day, about 450 mi west of Cape Verde.
+The last public advisory was issued on Tropical Depression Ernesto at 2100 UTC September 25, although it did not dissipate until early the next day, about 450 mi west of Cabo Verde.
 The remnants continued generally westward, occasionally redeveloping deep convection but never regenerating into a tropical cyclone.
 The remnants were no longer identifiable by September 29.

 Tropical Depression Eight

 The eighth depression of the season formed with little convection on September 19 in the southwestern Caribbean.
 The area of convection lasted for several days moving from northwestern direction to the northeastern.
-The wave was estimated to have strengthened into Tropical Depression Eight on September 24 near the coast of Honduras.
-An Air Force aircraft found the depression with a poorly organized circulation and a pressure of 1007 mbar.
-The depression moved west at 7 to 10 mph on September 25.
-Just before landfall in Belize on September 25, Tropical Depression Eight reached its peak intensity of 35 mph and 1004 mbar.
-The depression dissipated the next day over Guatemala.
-Reports show that the remnants of Eight became Tropical Depression Ten.
-The storm dropped heavy precipitation in and around Belize.
+The wave was estimated to have strengthened into Tropical Depression Eight on September 24 roughly 10 mi north of northeastern Honduras.
+An Air Force aircraft found a poorly organized circulation later that day.
+The depression moved west at 7 to 10 mph.
+Just before landfall in Belize near Maya Beach Village on September 25, the cyclone reached its peak intensity of 35 mph (55 km/h) and 1004 mbar.
+The depression dissipated the next day over Guatemala, although its remnants partially contributed to the development of Tropical Depression Ten.
+The storm dropped heavy precipitation over Belize, Guatemala, Honduras, and eastern Mexico.

 Tropical Depression Nine

-Tropical Depression Nine started out as a well-defined cloud circulation that moved off the coast of Africa on September 26.
-The circulation was upgraded to the ninth depression of the 1994 season, 174 mi southeast of Cape Verde the next day at 1200 UTC when banding cloud patterns became evident on satellite imagery.
-The depression moved toward the north-northwest at 12 mph or less, reaching peak intensity early on September 28, around 0600 UTC, but the LLCC became exposed and the depression lost much of its deep convection later that day.
-The NHC declared Nine dissipated early on September 29, near Sal in the Cape Verde Islands.
+Tropical Depression Nine originated from a well-defined cloud circulation that moved off the coast of Africa on September 26.
+The circulation was upgraded to the ninth depression of the 1994 season, 175 mi southeast of Cabo Verde the next day at 12:00 UTC when banding cloud patterns became evident on satellite imagery.
+The depression moved toward the north-northwest at 12 mph or less, reaching peak intensity early on September 28 with winds of 35 mph (55 km/h) and a minimum pressure of 1007 mbar.
+However, the low-level circulation soon became exposed and the depression lost much of its deep convection later that day.
+The NHC declared the system dissipated early on September 29 near Sal in the Cabo Verde Islands.